cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nssp.md

 There is substantial missingness at the county level.
 This tends to impact more rural and lower population locations.
 See the [missingness section](#missingness) for more information.

 Not all counties contain reporting EDs, including in states where NSSP reports state-level data.
+A minority of these (as of June 2024) are counties without EDs, while others are only covered by the ~22% of EDs that don't yet report to the NSSP.

 NSSP notes that not every patient entering an ED is tested for the conditions of interest, so the data may undercount total cases and as a result percent visits may be biased downward.

 Our [geographic weighting approach](#geographic-weighting) assumes that the number of ED visits is proportional to the overall population of a county.
 However, in reality, there are various factors that could affect the accuracy of this assumption.

 For example, we might expect denser, more urban counties to have 1) more and larger EDs and 2) easier access to EDs.
 The first factor may mean that residents of rural counties are more likely to go to EDs in urban counties.
-The second factor may increase the total number of ED visits that someone living in an urban county will make, that is, the average urban resident may make more ED visits than the average rural resident over a given period of time.
+The second factor may increase the total number of ED visits that the typical urban resident will make relative to the typical rural resident.
 As a result, total ED visits per capita in rural counties may be lower than total ED visits per capita in urban counties.
-Since our weighting approach uses population as the weights, rural counties would tend to be overrepresented in estimated values.
+If this is a strong dynamic, since our weighting approach uses population as the weights, rural counties would tend to be overrepresented in estimated values.

 Some low population counties occasionally report outliers, e.g. 33.33%, 50%, 100% of ER visits being covid-related.
 As of May 2024, an analysis shows around 10 unusually high values across the full history of all signals, so they are rare.
 We expect that these high rates are by chance, due to a small total number of ED visits in a given week.